murtazapatel89100/campus-connect/docs/data-and-privacy/DATA_PRIVACY_COMPLIANCE.md

 2. **No Aadhaar or Government-Linked Biometric Data**
    - Campus Connect **does not request or process Aadhaar numbers, fingerprints, or any government-issued biometric information**.
-   - This ensures **full compliance with UGC and Indian privacy regulations**.
+   - This ensures **full compliance with the Aadhaar Act, 2016, and UGC privacy guidelines**.

 3. **Secure Temporary Processing**
    - Any face comparison operations happen **on the device or in a secure ephemeral processing pipeline**.